continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 }
 ```

-Configuration for text-embedding-3-large Model
+#### Configuration for the `text-embedding-3-large` model

-For those requiring the highest level of embedding detail and precision, the text-embedding-3-large model is the better choice.
+For those requiring the highest level of embedding detail and precision, the `text-embedding-3-large` model is the better choice.

 ```json title="~/.continue/config.json"
 {